ComplexNetTSP/NET4255/README.md

 * Use ConfigMaps to store database hostname and port information
 * Use Secrets to store the database credentials

-## Challenge 11: Update the mongodb database Deployment with a StatfulSet (1pts)
+## Challenge 11: Update the mongodb database Deployment with a StatefulSet (1pts)
 * Instead of a traditional deployment use a StafulSet to deploy your mongodb database
 * Use a Persistant Volume to store the database content
 * Update the previous mongodb service with a headless service